 Yahoo Life is committed to finding you the best products at the best prices.
 Some of the products written about here are offered in affiliation with Yahoo.
 We may receive a share from purchases made via links on this page.
 Pricing and availability are subject to change.

-If your computer seems like it’s been extra sluggish and crashing a lot lately, it’s probably not your imagination.
-You aren’t the only one feeling over-extended during the pandemic—your computer is feeling the burn, too.
+It’s a new year, so it’s time to get organized and set yourself up for success.
+But If your computer seems like it’s been extra sluggish and crashing a lot lately, it’s time to take care of the situation to start your year off right.
+You aren’t the only one feeling over-extended during this never-ending pandemic—your PC or Mac is feeling the burn, too.

-Internet usage has skyrocketed by 70 percent since many of us started staying home back in March 2020.
-Think about it: You’re connected all day long on platforms like Google Classroom, Google Hangouts, and Zoom.
-Then when you’re done for the day, you queue up Hulu or Netflix or spend the evening shopping online.
+Internet usage has skyrocketed by 70 percent since many of us started staying home back in March.
+Think about it: you’re connected all day long on platforms like Google Classroom, Google Hangouts, and Zoom.
+Then when you’re done for the day, you queue up Hulu or spend the evening shopping online.